rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-manifestation.md

 <a name="9.31.3.6">9.31.3.6</a> *Optionally*, record an access point for manifestation for the related manifestation(s) in addition to the note.

-<a name="9.31.31.1">9.31.31.1</a> If accompanying material is illustrative content and is issued in a pocket attached to a manifestation, always specify the location in [Details of illustrative content](/DCRMR/phys-desc/Details-of-illustrative-content/) (see [6.225.31.1](/DCRMR/phys-desc/Details-of-illustrative-content/#6.225.31.1)).
+<a name="9.31.31.1">9.31.31.1</a> **Accompanying material issued in pocket**.
+If accompanying material is illustrative content and is issued in a pocket attached to a manifestation, always specify the location in [Details of illustrative content](/DCRMR/phys-desc/Details-of-illustrative-content/) (see [6.225.31.1](/DCRMR/phys-desc/Details-of-illustrative-content/#6.225.31.1)).

 >Example:
 >Accompanied by manifestation: <CITE>Accompanied by: 2 folded maps</CITE>